babel/babel-polyfills/docs/polyfill-provider.md

 _"Polyfill providers"_ are the packages which `@babel/plugin-inject-polyfills` delegates to.
 Their job is to provide the correct import paths for every functionality that their underling polyfill can handle.

+> You can find some examples in the [`packages`](https://github.com/nicolo-ribaudo/babel-polyfills/tree/master/packages) folder of this repository

 A _"polyfill provider"_ is a normal JavaScript function, similarly to how Babel plugins are defined.
 It takes two parameters (`api` and `options`) and returns an object with the provider implementation.

 ```ts